SeQuenC-Consortium/qunicorn-core/docs/project_introduction/project_description.rst

 Circuit Transpilation
 ---------------------
-The qunicorn application is used to transpile circuits between different assembler languages.
+The qunicorn application is used to transpile circuits between different quantum assembler languages.
 For example is it possible to run a braket-circuit on IBM when using the qunicorn application.
 Generally it is not possible to directly run a braket-circuit on IBM, the circuit first needs to be transpiled to QISKIT.